Skip to main content

-In this tutorial, we will build a simple Calculator dApp to illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.
+In this tutorial, we will build a simple Calculator application to illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.

 Set up your environment